 After you have completed your sales pitch, tap one of your most trusted pals who can act as a hiring manager.
 Ask him if you sound natural or speak like a robot reading a script.
 Request for his feedback and rehearse until you deliver it in a professional but conversational tone.
 Point out your abilities and your commitment.
 Be confident and enthusiastic so you could leave a strong impression.
 When you have the same professional background, your passion and working attitude will be your edge over other candidates.

-For other useful tips in answering job interview questions, make sure you visit and browse through our resources page.
+For other useful tips for answering top job interview question and answers, make sure you visit and browse through our resources page.
 You may take advantage of our resume writing services, too, and secure an interview with your target employers.
 Check out our resume services here.